 To be admitted as a first-time freshman, the applicant must present a transcript showing graduation from high school or GED, and the score and percentile achieved on the ACT or SAT.
 Home educated students will be admitted using the same criteria.
-However, home educated students seeking Federal Financial Aid will be required to submit an officially recognized high school diploma or equivalent.
+However, home educated students seeking federal financial aid will be required to submit an officially recognized high school diploma or equivalent.

-The Admissions office is responsible for determining the overall "fit" of an applicant with the University.
+The Admissions Office is responsible for determining the overall "fit" of an applicant with the university.
 Academic, social, and spiritual factors are considered.
 It is helpful for the applicant to provide as much relevant information as possible in determining whether there is a good match between the applicant and the university.

 Mandatory Placement in English

 Students for whom English is a second language will take the COMPASS/ESL test for placement in the appropriate English class.
 Students placed in ESL classes will continue in the English track each semester without a break.
 (English I will immediately follow ESL III, and English II will immediately follow English I.) Freshmen who score below 20 on the English section of the ACT or below 500 on the SAT verbal section will be placed in EGL 1003 Basic English.

 Mandatory Placement in Mathematics